IlyaGusarev/IlyaGusarev/README.md

 - 👋 Hi, I’m @IlyaGusarev
 - 👀 I’m interested in funny IT things
 - 🌱 I’m currently learning QA, SQL, Python
-- 💞️ I’m looking to collaborate on enybody who give me a job
-- 📫 How to reach me gusarev353@gmail.com or https://t.me/aumgn93
+- 📫 How to reach me gusarev353@gmail.com or https://t.me/iljah93

 <!---
 IlyaGusarev/IlyaGusarev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.